funduck/modular-notes/ARCHITECTURE.md

 ### Edit Note
 string editNote (**userId**, **noteId**, **type**, **operation**, **title**, **content**, **flags**, **meta**, **relationsAdd**, **relationsRm**)
 TODO throws ErrCode
-creates full access to new Note adds relations only if user has access 'relate' to them TODO should it add user to relations?
+Creates full access to new Note
+User needs access 'relate' to modifying relations
+TODO should it add user to relations?
 * string **userId**
 * string **noteId** - is null only if it is new Note